 Internet access is excellent in Japan, with one of the most developed high-speed internet networks in the world.
-Internet cafes and Wi-Fi hot spots are easily found in most cities and major towns.
+Internet cafes and wi-fi hotspots are easily found in most cities and major towns.

 Drinking water from taps in Japan is considered safe.
 For environmental reasons, try to use a refillable water bottle rather than buying bottled water.
 Major cities often have water fountains in train stations.

 Major credit cards are accepted by some stores; however, Japan is still very much a cash culture and as such, some places may not accept credit cards.
 Ensure you carry enough cash to cover purchases.